elixir-lang/elixir/README.md

     % This is the same as `lists:member(1, [1,2,3])` in Erlang.
     Erlang.lists.member(1, [1,2,3]) % => true

 As there is no conversion between most Erlang data types and Elixir ones, there is no performance hit in invoking Erlang methods.
-The only exception are strings, that needs to be converted to binaries or a char list before calling Erlang.
-For instance, the `io:format` method in Erlang should be called from Elixir like follow:
+The only exception are strings that are binaries in Elixir and may need to be converted to char lists in some specific erlang modules.
+More details were outline in the BitString and String sections above.

-    Erlang.io.format "~s\n".to_char_list, ["hello".to_char_list]

-Conversion from an Erlang string (a char list) to an Elixir string is done by `String.new`:

-    String.new Erlang.return_some_erlang_char_list

-As the string object is special cased by Elixir compiler, so even though there is a conversion, the performance hit is still kept quite minimal.
 Finally, notice that `Erlang` is not a real object in Elixir, but just a proxy that is converted to erlang calls at parse time.

 ## List and Bit string comprehensions